rshlyakh/ProjectiveGeometry/README.md

 For additional examples, see the `Examples.lean` file.

 ## Future Work
-Eventually, I hope to write a similar program that would accomplish the same task for a finite projective 3-space.

 The programs were written in a way that would make reasoning about them as easy as possible, with no attempt made to optimize for efficiency.
-In some cases, this leads to unecessary computations -- another area for improvement.
+In some cases, this leads to unecessary computations.

 ## Acknowledgements
 Examples of finite affine and projective planes were drawn from: [Finite Plane Examples](https://web.york.cuny.edu/~malk/mycourses/math244/finite-plane-examples.html)